-I like to make hummus from dried chickpeas rather than using the canned legumes.
-Having an Instant Pot is perfect for cooking dried legumes such as chickpeas, as they take half the time compared to doing them on a stove top.
+I like to make hummus from dried chickpeas (or garbanzo beans) rather than using the canned legumes.
+Having an Instant Pot is perfect for cooking dried legumes such as chickpeas, as they take half the time compared to doing them on a stovetop.

 Trivia fact: did you know that the word hummus is the Arabic word for chickpea (garbanzo bean)?
 Technically, the dip is called hummus bi tahini = chickpeas with tahini.

-- You can cook the chickpeas in water with some salt but I like to use a vegetable stock cube for extra flavour.
+- You can cook the chickpeas in water with some salt but we like to use a vegetable stock cube or vegetable broth for extra flavour.

-- I like to use the smallest dried chickpeas/garbanzo beans I can find as they tend to be more flavoursome.
+- We used the smallest dried chickpeas/garbanzo beans we could find as they tend to be more flavoursome.